Current Research Interests

 Prof. Laliberté has published on the issue of religion and politics in China and Taiwan.
 He has presented his work as a research associate of the Groupe Sociétés, Religions, et Laïcités in Paris and the Center for Religions in Chinese Societies, in Purdue University; as well as a co-investigator in a research team funded by the SSHRC on ethnicity and democratic governance; many of them on the issue of freedom of conscience in China and Taiwan.

-Professor Laliberté teaches one of the Field Research Courses offered by the Faculty of Social Sciences at the University of Ottawa.
+Professor Laliberté teaches one of the offered by the Faculty of Social Sciences at the University of Ottawa.
 Focused on Taiwan (Taipei), the classes include lectures by experts, meetings with civil society actors involved in the promotion of care workers’ civil rights, and excursions in the capital’s historical memorials, its health care institutions, and its important cultural sites.
 Students will gain understanding of the stakes related to labor relations and immigration in a society where traditional gender relations change, and concerns over the upholding of national identity remain acute.